nagydani/seedling/syntax/EXAMPLE01.md

 starting point for learning programming and then delve deeper in the direction of gates and transistors (Sprout and Seed are steps in that direction) or climb higher in the direction of automated proof assistants.
-The main difference from Sprout is that Memory and stack management are no longer the programmer's job.
+The main difference from Sprout is that memory and stack management are no longer the programmer's job.

 ### Example 4: Concise Seedling